New Jersey’s leading provider of FHA 203K Mortgages for over 31 years.

 - After closing, your contractor will begin the rehab work.
 At certain milestones, the contractor will list work that has been completed.
 The lender will order an inspection to verify the work has been completed satisfactorily.
 If the work passes inspection, the lender will be paid from monies in the escrow account.

 The FHA 203K government insured mortgage program allows for the purchase of a 1-4 family owner occupied home, a condo or a townhome where repairs are needed to bring the property into a livable condition.
-Why not call or email us for additional information at 732-988-5000 x202 or firstname.lastname@example.org.
-Or you can click here and we will respond to your request as soon as possible.
+Why not call or email us for additional information at 732-988-5000 x202 or email@example.com.
+Or you can click here MORE INFORMATION and we will respond to your request as soon as possible.